STI up 0.79%, taking the cue from Wall Street rally

-SINGAPORE (THE BUSINESS TIMES) - Overnight Wall Street indexes rallied and gave the Straits Times Index (STI) and key regional barometers reasons to be bullish on Tuesday.
+Overnight Wall Street indexes rallied and gave the Straits Times Index (STI) and key regional barometers reasons to be bullish yesterday.

 The STI rose 25.19 points, or 0.79 per cent, to 3,199.01.